America and the Metric System

 The metric system is based on the the number ten, which makes it easy to convert units from one magnitude to another.
 (Ten millimeters equal one centimeter; ten centimeters equal one decimeter, et cetera.)
 But the number ten has inherent disadvantages.
 It’s only divisible by two and five, so it’s hard to divide a measurement into thirds without worrying about repeating decimals.
 This isn’t a problem with feet and inches.
 But I don’t think that’s the main reason metric hasn’t caught on.
 I think the biggest problem is linguistic.

 The English language is a product of the Norman Invasion of England in 1066.
 After the invasion, the conquered Anglo-Saxons spoke short Germanic words, whereas the ruling Normans used multisyllabic, Latinate words.
 To this day, the Norman-derived words sound “fancy” to English speakers.
 For example, “orate” versus “talk”, “mutton” versus “sheep” and “defecate” versus “shit”.
 Because the metric system uses long Greco-Latin terms, it feels too formal and foreign for everyday use.
-In fact, the only areas of American society where metric has caught on are the realms of science and military, fields that have used long Latinate words for centuries.
+In fact, the only areas of American society where metric has caught on are in finance, science and military operations.
+These fields have all used long Latinate words for centuries.
+The good news is that we can overcome the linguistic barrier.
+Other English speaking countries have.
+It’s easy enough to use shorter words that sound more natural in casual conversation, like “click” for “kilometer” or “kilo” for “kilogram”.
+If they can do it, so can we.